AdobeDocs/analytics-learn.fr-FR/help/administration/traffic-management/server-call-usage.md

 ---
 title: Utilisation de l’appel au serveur dans Adobe Analytics
-seo-title: Utilisation de l’appel au serveur dans Adobe Analytics
+seo-title: Server Call Usage in Adobe Analytics
-description: La création de rapports sur l’utilisation de l’appel au serveur vous permettra de suivre exactement la quantité de votre engagement d’appel au serveur que vous avez utilisée à tout moment et vous alertera également de manière proactive lorsque vous approchez de votre engagement total.
+description: La création de rapports relative à l’utilisation des appels au serveur vous permet de connaître à n’importe quel moment le nombre exact d’engagements d’appel au serveur que vous avez utilisé.
+Cela vous alerte également de façon dynamique lorsque la limite de votre nombre d’engagements total est bientôt atteinte.
-seo-description: La création de rapports sur l’utilisation de l’appel au serveur vous permettra de suivre exactement la quantité de votre engagement d’appel au serveur que vous avez utilisée à tout moment et vous alertera également de manière proactive lorsque vous approchez de votre engagement total.
+seo-description: Server Call usage reporting will make it possible for you to track exactly how much of your server call commitment you’ve used at any point in time, and will also proactively alert you when you are approaching your total commitment.
-feature: Configuration et collecte de données
+feature: Data Configuration and Collection
 topics: null
 activity: use
 doc-type: feature video